Loading...

 James Watson and Francis Crick then went on to produce a 3D model of DNA using that image to support their work.

-They modelled it in 3D to show that there are two strands, and they spiral around one another to form a double helix, and the fact that there are links across the middle of these two chains that hold it together.
+They modeled it in 3D to show that there are two strands and they spiral around one another to form a double helix.

-So it's a bit like a ladder.
+So, it's a bit like a ladder.

-So if you imagine a ladder goes straight with rungs across the middle, and then if you took the top and the bottom and you could apply pressure and twist it, that is what the DNA model would look like.
+So, if you imagine a ladder goes straight with rungs across the middle, and then if you took the top and the bottom and you could apply pressure and twist it, that is what the DNA model would look like.

-So Watson, Crick, and Wilkins, who, if you remember, was Rosalind Franklin's boss on this piece of work, received a Nobel Prize in 1962.
+So Watson, Crick and Wilkins who, if you remember, was Rosalind Franklin's boss on this piece of work received a Nobel Prize in 1962.

-So you can see that was quite a while after the discovery of the structure of DNA had actually been made.
+So, you can see that was quite a while after the discovery of the structure of DNA had actually been made.

-This is a very prestigious prize, and it does have some money associated with it, but it really does award the most brilliant scientists in their field.
+This is a very prestigious prize and it does have some money associated with it, but it really does award the most brilliant scientists in their field.

 Rosalind Franklin was not included, or was she referenced for her crucial research that she added to finding the discovery of DNA.

-So time for a check.
+So, time for a check.

 What I'd like you to do is I'd like you to put these statements in order to outline the discovery of DNA.

-The structure of DNA was worked out.
+So, the statements are as follows: The structure of DNA was worked out.

 DNA was extracted from the nucleus of a cell.